Dark Desire (TV series)

-Dark Desire (Oscuro deseo) is a Mexican thriller drama streaming television series produced by Argos Comunicación for Netflix.
+Dark Desire (Oscuro deseo) is a Mexican thriller drama television series produced by Argos Comunicación for Netflix.
 The series stars Maite Perroni, Erik Hayser, Alejandro Speitzer, María Fernanda Yepes, Regina Pavón and Jorge Poza, The start of production was confirmed on 6 May 2019, and it premiered on 15 July 2020.

 On 19 August 2020, the series was renewed for a second and final season, which premiered on 2 February 2022.
 It was also announced that season 1 of Dark Desire was the most watched non-English title on Netflix, amassing 35 million viewers in 28 days or 213.79 million hours.

 Synopsis

 Alma (Maite Perroni) is a law school professor.
 She is married to Leonardo (Jorge Poza), a judge who has kept much from her.
 They are parents of Zoe (Regina Pavón).
 In this context, Darío (Alejandro Speitzer) and Esteban (Erik Hayser), a police officer, also come into play.